clintonium-119/gb-rp2350/README.md

 * "FLASH": Load rom from SDCARD into the flash storage of the Pi Pico.
 The rom size is limited by the amount of flash available in the Pi Pico 2 (approx 3.5mb).
 * "PSRAM": Load rom from SDCARD into PSRAM if it is available (Pimoroni Pico Plus 2).

  Note: If you are using are using a Pimoroni Pico Plus 2 or other boards with 8mb+ PSRAM modules choose "PSRAM".
 Otherwise choose "FLASH" mode, the flash of the Pi Pico has a long but limited number of writes so it will at some point degrade your Pi Pico.
+If you need to run a game too big to fit on flash use the "RAM" mode.

  # Display drivers